ZJONSSON/clues-query/README.md

 ### `.join` and `.connect`
 Returns a string concatenation of all values, either separated by ampersand (`.join`) or with no separator (`.connect`).
 As this is a string concatination you probably need to select the string properties first, example: `distinct.Country.join`

+### `.split(path.to.something,separator)`
+If the path returns a string, splits the string into an array using the optional separator.
+Comma is the default separator.

 ### `.cq.(path.to.something.in.item)`

 Will make sure the results of `cq` is a clues-query array.
 Will operate only on the first element of the array and solve into that item and wrap the result in an array if it isn't already an array